CodePushGo/website/src/content/blog/en/real-time-update-metrics-for-capacitor-apps.md

 Start by choosing a tracking tool that fits your needs.
 For [Capacitor](https://capacitorjs.com/) apps, here are two popular options:

--   **Capgo Plugin**: Install the Capgo plugin using the command line:
+-   **CodePushGo Plugin**: Install the CodePushGo plugin using the command line:

     ```bash
     npx @capgo/cli init